gert7/agis/README.md

 [![Gem Version](https://badge.fury.io/rb/agis.svg)](http://badge.fury.io/rb/agis)
 [![Build Status](https://travis-ci.org/gert7/agis.svg)](https://travis-ci.org/gert7/agis)

 A Redis-based stateless Actor library designed with ActiveRecord in mind.
-Built on deferred retrying, message boxes are only executed when a method is called.
+Built on deferred retrying, message boxes are only locked and executed when a method is called, and are executed sequentially in the same thread.
+We use Agis to implement per-request behavior.

 Both parameters and return values are stored as JSON entities.
 Actor calls are retried until they return without failure.